We recently featured several Singapore-listed companies to consider buying for the new year.

 Want More In-Depth Analysis And Discussion?

-The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
-Readers should always do their own due diligence and consider their financial goals before getting into any investment.
-The writer may have a vested interest in some of the companies mentioned.
+Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
+Readers should always do their own due diligence and consider their financial goals before investing in any stock.